ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 If you have the strict mode set in your project, you need to specify types for CKEditor 5 packages.
 Otherwise you will get the `Could not find a declaration file for module` error.

-To fix that you need to create a TypeScript declaration file and declare modules that miss their types:
+To fix that, you need to create a TypeScript declaration file and declare modules that miss their types:

 ```ts
 // typings.d.ts